eclipse-sprotty/sprotty-website/hugo/content/docs/model_sources.md

 ModelSource --- DiagramServerProxy
 DiagramServerProxy <-.->|Action| DiagramServer
 {{< /mermaid>}}
+Regardless of where your model-source is located, Sprotty handles them in a similiar fashion.
+All communication between `ActionDispatcher` and model source is always through [actions](../communication_and_protocols) and is bi-directional.
+This is a powerful feature of Sprotty as it allows both flexibility regarding where and how the Diagram is generatad, as well as changing or updateing and reacting to interactions with the diagram simultaneously.

-The following sections will explain how to use and work with them.
+The following sections will explain how to use and work with the different types of model sources.

-## general usage
+## General usage
-regardless of the model source we are using, the first thing we have to do is always register it in the frontend DI-container like this:
+Regardless of the model source we are using, the first thing we have to do is to register our model source in the front-end DI-container like this:
 ```Typescript
 bind(TYPES.ModelSource).to(ModelSourceClassOrProxy).inSingletonScope();
 ```
-After that, we can retrieve it with the following code to further configure and use it.
+After that, we can retrieve the model source with the following code to further configure and use it.
 ```Typescript
 const modelSource = container.get<LocalModelSource>(TYPES.ModelSource);
 ```

 ## Local Model Source
-The `LocalModelSource` allows to set and modify the model through function calls and keeps the model schema saved locally.
+A `LocalModelSource` instance allows us to set and modify the model through function calls, and keeps the model schema saved locally.
 To see how to use this model source, let's have a look at the following example:
 ```Typescript
 import {SNode} from 'sprotty-protocol';